 The results of doing it this way can be significant.
 You’ll also want to consider the nutrients needed during this change to the next lifecycle — your plants no longer need high nitrogen fertilizers, but rather need more phosphorus for the flowering period.
 Potassium can also help with faster bud growth.

-More about the flowering stage
+More about the light cycle for flowering plants

 If you think we have covered everything, we have not.